keziawidjaja/create-interview/exams/traffic-light/README.md

 ## ⏰ Duration
 2 hours

-## Grading
+# 💯 Grading
-- Accomplishment of the tasks (for both functionalities & styling completion)
+- Accomplishment of the tasks: the color change functionalities, styling completion (make sure to set the Tailwind Config properly), accuracy to Figma design
-- Quality of the work
+- Quality of the work: make sure the code is <b>scalable and modular</b>!
 - Cleanliness of code
-- Creativity on the styling & UI
+- Extra mark on creativity on the styling & UI
+- Time: Time is not the most priority on this list, but if you complete above points and submit the test earlier, it would be bonus points.